roboception/eki_examples/README.md

 * All robot poses in these examples must be adjusted for your specific setup before use
 * These applications should only be executed by experienced robot programmers who have thoroughly reviewed and understood the code
-* Roboception is not liable for any damages that may occur from using these example applications
+* The authors are not liable for any damages that may occur from using these example applications

 ## Getting Started